-- Tier 1: collect information on effluent pH and the contribution of flue dust to any change; if the pH is above 9 due to the predominant contribution of flue dust, suitable preventive measures need to be adopted. - Tier 2: collect information on receiving body of water pH after the discharge point; the pH must not exceed the value of 9. - Tier 3: sample and measure the pH in the receiving water, after the discharge point.
+- Tier 1: collect information on effluent pH and the contribution of flue dust to any change; if the pH is above 9 due to the predominant contribution of flue dust, suitable preventive measures need to be adopted. - Tier 2: collect information on receiving water pH after the discharge point; the pH must not exceed the value of 9. - Tier 3: sample and measure the pH in the receiving water, after the discharge point.
 If the pH is below 9, safe use is reasonably demonstrated, and the ES ends here.
-If the pH is found to be above 9, risk management measures have to be implemented: the effluent has to undergo neutralization, thereby avoiding any environmental impacts arising from the dispersion of flue dust during the various production and use phases.
+If the pH is found to be above 9, risk management measures have to be implemented: the effluent has to undergo neutralization, thereby avoiding any environmental impacts arising from the dispersion of flue dust during production or use phase.